almereyda/awesome-starred/README.md

 ## JavaScript

+- [sethfair/logseq-focus-mode](https://github.com/sethfair/logseq-focus-mode) - The purpose of the Focus Mode plugin is to quickly switch into a distraction-free mode or "zen" mode.
+This plugin allows you to quickly toggle into fullscreen mode and hide elements like the sidebar or properties section.
 - [grouparoo/grouparoo](https://github.com/grouparoo/grouparoo) - 🦘 The Grouparoo Monorepo - open source customer data sync framework
 - [e-e-e/hyper-graph-db](https://github.com/e-e-e/hyper-graph-db) - A distributed graph database built upon hyperdb.
 - [Wikinaut/getumap](https://github.com/Wikinaut/getumap) - Download an umap map (nodejs)